1

 Back to Top

-The Provider Rate & Fee Schedule outlines the current NEMT rates and available procedure codes.
-The Rate & Fee Schedule is updated annually around July 1 with the new rates implemented by the legislature for the new State Fiscal Year.
+The Provider Rate and Fee Schedule outlines the current NEMT rates and available procedure codes.
+The Rate and Fee Schedule is updated annually around July 1 with the new rates implemented by the legislature for the new State Fiscal Year.

 Back to Top

-The Department's NEMT web page is a brief overview of NEMT and includes some resources.
+Visit the NEMT web page for a brief overview of NEMT and resources.

 Back to Top